Magnon-Cooparons in magnet-superconductor hybrids: Results

-{\it Superfluid-mediated magnonic directional coupler.}---Since the Cooper pairs cloud comprising a magnon-cooparon extends over a length $\sim \xi_S$, it enables transfer of energy from a spin wave in one FI wire to another, nonlocally (Fig.~\ref{Fig3})~\footnote{This is to be contrasted with the recent theoretical proposal~\cite{Johnsen2021} in which a charge current flow through an unconventional and exotic spin-triplet superconductor, which is inevitably spin polarized, induces magnon spin current in an adjacent ferromagnet.
-As per our analysis, the effect predicted there vanishes when one considers a conventional spin-singlet superconductor, as we consider here.}.
-Thus, two FI wires deposited on a conventional superconductor within $\sim \xi_S$ from each other act as a magnonic directional coupler~\cite{Sadovnikov2015,Wang2018}, proposed to be a key building block in wave-based logic and computing~\cite{Sadovnikov2016,Sadovnikov2018,Sadovnikov2018B,Sadovnikov2018C,Sadovnikov2019,Wang2020}.
-The magnon-cooparon based design that we demonstrate here offers stronger coupling strengths, smaller footprint, additional control (e.g., via temperature), and universality (e.g., for antiferromagnets) as compared to the dipole-interaction based designs considered previously~\cite{Sadovnikov2015,Wang2018}.
+Since the Cooper pairs cloud comprising a magnon-cooparon extends over a length $\sim \xi_{\mathrm{S}}$, it enables transfer of energy from a spin wave in one FI wire to another, nonlocally (Fig.~\ref{Fig3}).
+Thus, two FI wires deposited on a conventional superconductor within $\sim \xi_{\mathrm{S}}$ from each other act as a magnonic directional coupler~\cite{Sadovnikov2015,Wang2018}, proposed to be a key building block in wave-based logic and computing~\cite{Sadovnikov2016,Wang2020}.
+The magnon-cooparon based design that we demonstrate here offers stronger coupling strengths, smaller footprint, additional control (e.g., via temperature), and universality (e.g., for antiferromagnets~\cite{Kamra2018,Bobkov2021}) as compared to the dipole-interaction based designs considered previously~\cite{Sadovnikov2015,Wang2018}.

-Considering the setup depicted in Fig.~\ref{Fig3}, we now assume existence of spin waves with the wavevector $k \pmb{e}_z$ in both FIs, assumed identical for simplicity.
+Considering the setup depicted in Fig.~\ref{Fig3}, we now assume existence of spin waves with the wavevector $k \mathbf{e}_z$ in both FIs, assumed identical for simplicity.
 As a result, there exists the same static exchange field $h_0$ in S below both the FI wires.
-However, distinct dynamic exchange fields $\delta h_{l,r}$, similar to Eq.~\eqref{eq:h}, exist in S below each of the FI wires.
-These are proportional to the respective spin wave amplitudes $\delta m_{l,r}$ in the two FIs.
-Solving the Usadel equation \eqref{eq:usadel} under this exchange field profile as detailed in the SM, we obtain the spin density in S: $\pmb{s}(x) = \pmb{s}_l(x) + \pmb{s}_r(x)$ with
+However, distinct dynamic exchange fields $\delta h_{\mathrm{l,r}}$, similar to Eq.~\eqref{eq:h}, exist in S below each of the FI wires.
+These are proportional to the respective spin wave amplitudes $\delta m_{\mathrm{l,r}}$ in the two FIs.
+Solving the Usadel equation \eqref{eq:usadel} under this exchange field profile as detailed in the SM, we obtain the spin density in S: $\mathbf{s}(x) = \mathbf{s}_{\mathrm{l}}(x) + \mathbf{s}_{\mathrm{r}}(x)$ with